ha981muk-git/german_document_classifier/README.md

 ## **2.8 🐳 Running with Docker (Alternative)**

 For easier dependency management and deployment, you can build and run the entire application using Docker.
 This is the recommended way to run the service in production.
+But you need to train and get the model first for testing the model.

 ### **Build the Docker Image**